pfwd/vimeo-api-uri/README.md

 ```

 # TODO
-Project and Video are currently only supported
+Project and Video URI's are currently only supported